nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 I would recommend raising your shield.
 You it basically counted as two attacks with that one attack, so you'd be doing your negative negative 10.
 So you're best at this point.
 Yeah.
 Alright.

-Alwar, you're up.
+Alwor, you're up.
 Alright.
 We will.
 I cannot currently see that goblin from where I am because of the wall.
 Yep.

 K. Cool.
 Cool.
 Cool.
 Cool.